The best webcams you can buy in 2022

 The webcam has an adjustable head so you can get a better angle for your calls, and you can rotate the lens to change to focus manually if you need to.
 It also touts low-light correction, though at this price, you probably shouldn’t expect any miracles.
 Still, it’s better than not having a camera and a solid place to start if you only do meetings every now and then.

 With these options, you should be ready to choose something that suits your needs.
 When choosing a webcam, you’ll want to consider your budget, how often you use it, and what you use it for.
-If you’re usually in well-lit environments, most of these options will do just fine.
+If you’re usually in well-lit environments, the Logitech C920s and Microsoft Modern Webcam are two fantastic choices because they’re relatively affordable and offer great quality for most use cases.
 But some options like the Razer Kiyo might be ideal if you’re in darker rooms.
-If you use your webcam all the time and need the best quality, it may be worth investing in a premium webcam like the Dell UltraSharp.
+If you use your webcam all the time and need the very best quality, it may be worth investing in a premium webcam like the Obsbot Tiny 4K.